Understanding AR in Medical Billing

 In recent years, the combination of staffing shortages and limited IT budgets has prompted more and more of rural and community hospitals to hand off this crucial function to a partner that specializes in various AR recovery services, including denial management, appeals, patient billing services, and AR clean-up projects.

-Best Practices for AR Management
+Best Practices for Medical AR Management

 Regular reviews of aging reports